-Applications for the Mary Seacole programme are currently for the spring 2014 intake only.
+Applications for the Mary Seacole programme are currently for the autumn 2014 intake only.

 We are not accepting applications for deferred places.
-Attendance at all face to face events is compulsory, so if you cannot make the dates listed, please do not apply for the programme this time but look out for the next intake in September 2014.
+Attendance at all face to face events is compulsory, so if you cannot make the dates listed, please do not apply for the programme this time but look out for the next intake in spring 2015.

-Face to face workshop dates for spring 2014 intake:
+Face to face workshop dates for autumn 2014 intake:

 Gaining your manager/sponsor’s support

 You must have the full support of your manager/sponsor to attend the programme.
 Ideally, you should have had an appraisal or similar talent conversation within the past year where your aspirations to develop into a leadership position were discussed and agreed, but we recognise that formal appraisals may not have taken place for everyone.
 Please make sure you have had a discussion with your line manager around this before completing the application form.

 Applications always exceed places available so in some regions a priority application processes may also apply.
 Also in some regions you will not be able to apply unless you first have the agreement of your line manager, and then also are supported corporately by the identified lead in your organisation.
 Please check the position locally before applying.